Category Archives for "Emotional Eating"

-Some of these things may help you make better choices for your overall lifestylfe, but none of them will work for the long-term results you are wanting.
-Most likely you will have to keep starting over, again and again.
+Some of these things may help you make better choices for your overall lifestyle, but none of them will work for the long-term results you want.
+Most likely you will have to keep starting over, again and again...it's exhausting.

 Aren't you sick of that yet?
 I hope so....

 Below I share strategies that WILL help set you up for natural and sustainable weight loss.
 Now mind you, this is NOT a quick fix.
 You will need to dig deeper than you ever have before, you will have to practice the change, and you will need to let go of a whole lot of thoughts and beliefs around what you think you know.

 When I first start working with my private clients, they always want me to give them a plan, and I won't....

 That is the reason they came to me in the first place, because they are SICK of following a restrictive plan and missing out on life.
 They know that ultimately it doesn't work, but it also feels scary not to have one...there is a lot of fear of getting out of control.